Michigan: Geography

 Michigan consists of two peninsulas separated by the Straits of Mackinac.
 The 45th parallel north runs through the state, marked by highway signs and the Polar-Equator Trail— along a line including Mission Point Light near Traverse City, the towns of Gaylord and Alpena in the Lower Peninsula and Menominee in the Upper Peninsula.
 With the exception of two tiny areas drained by the Mississippi River by way of the Wisconsin River in the Upper Peninsula and by way of the Kankakee-Illinois River in the Lower Peninsula, Michigan is drained by the Great Lakes-St. Lawrence watershed and is the only state with the majority of its land thus drained.
 No point in the state is more than 6 mi from a natural water source or more than 85 mi from a Great Lakes shoreline.

 The Great Lakes that border Michigan from east to west are Lake Erie, Lake Huron, Lake Michigan and Lake Superior.
+Michigan also borders Lake St. Clair, a smaller lake that is part of the Great Lakes system.
 The state is bounded on the south by the states of Ohio and Indiana, sharing land and water boundaries with both.
 Michigan's western boundaries are almost entirely water boundaries, from south to north, with Illinois and Wisconsin in Lake Michigan; then a land boundary with Wisconsin and the Upper Peninsula, that is principally demarcated by the Menominee and Montreal Rivers; then water boundaries again, in Lake Superior, with Wisconsin and Minnesota to the west, capped around by the Canadian province of Ontario to the north and east.

 The heavily forested Upper Peninsula is relatively mountainous in the west.
-The Porcupine Mountains, which are part of one of the oldest mountain chains in the world, rise to an altitude of almost 2,000 ft above sea level and form the watershed between the streams flowing into Lake Superior and Lake Michigan.
+The Porcupine Mountains, part of one of the oldest mountain chains in the world, rise to an altitude of almost 2,000 ft above sea level and form the watershed between the streams flowing into Lake Superior and Lake Michigan.
 The surface on either side of this range is rugged.
 The state's highest point, in the Huron Mountains northwest of Marquette, is Mount Arvon at 1979 ft.
 The peninsula is as large as Connecticut, Delaware, Massachusetts, and Rhode Island combined but has fewer than 330,000 inhabitants.
 The people are sometimes called "Yoopers" (from "U.P.'ers"), and their speech (the "Yooper dialect") has been heavily influenced by the numerous Scandinavian and Canadian immigrants who settled the area during the lumbering and mining boom of the late 19th century.

 Mackinac Island, an island and resort area at the eastern end of the Straits of Mackinac.
 More than 80% of the island is preserved as Mackinac Island State Park.